 - Little pricey

-Summary: This is a great nonstick pan set from Calphalon.
+This is a great nonstick pan set from Calphalon.
 The modern looks and the cookware performance really shine in this set, and it does everything it claims to do.
 With a retail price of over $200, it is quite pricey for two pans.
-However at the time of writing it had a 70% discount on Amazon, so at that price you really are getting a great deal.
-You will find the optional lids for this set over here.
+However at the time of writing it had a decent discount on , so at that price you really are getting a great deal.
+You will find the optional lids for this set .